Glenelg, South Australia: Settlement

 The first British settlers set sail for South Australia in 1836.
 Several locations for the settlement were considered, including Kangaroo Island, Port Lincoln and Encounter Bay.
 The Adelaide plains were chosen by Colonel William Light, and Governor John Hindmarsh proclaimed the province of South Australia at the site of The Old Gum Tree in Glenelg North on 28 December 1836.

 The first post office in Glenelg opened on 5 December 1849; the first postmaster was John McDonald of the St Leonard's Inn.
 A telegraph office was opened in September 1859 and the two offices amalgamated in 1868.
 The present post office building on Moseley Square was built in 1912.

 The sale of the surveyed lots that constitute the Town of Glenelg was remarkable: the right to purchase, at £1 per "town acre", was allocated by means of a ballot held in February 1839.
 The "winner" was a syndicate of six led by William Finke, with Osmond Gilles, his nephew John Jackson Oakden and H. R. Wigley (father of W. R. Wigley) notable members.

 Among the town's earliest public buildings were the Independent (Congregational) church, opened 7 March 1848, St Peter's (Anglican) church, opened 28 March 1852 and the Pier Hotel, opened Christmas Day 1856, all the work of Henry J. Moseley, for whom Moseley Street and Moseley Square were named.
 No trace of the original structures remains.

 The Corporate Town of Glenelg was proclaimed in 1855, separating local governance of the township of Glenelg from that of the West Torrens and Brighton district councils.
-Construction of the Glenelg Institute, which is now the Glenelg Town Hall (pictured top right), started in 1875.
+Construction of the Glenelg Institute, which is now the Glenelg Town Hall, started in December 1875.
 The institute opened in 1877, with lecture rooms, a concert hall and a library.
 The classical structure was designed by Edmund Wright, whose works include the Adelaide Town Hall and Adelaide General Post Office on King William Street.
 The hall sits on Moseley Square, just off the beach.
 The Holdfast Bay city council acquired the hall in 1887.
 Today it houses a museum, tourist information centre and restaurants.